 University Galleries received ADA approval from the NJ Theater Alliance and the NJ State Council on the Arts and regularly collaborates with organizations that serve people with a variety of disabilities and special needs.
 Our main exhibition space, the George Segal Gallery, is a wheelchair-accessible facility.
 In addition to offering discussion-based tours of exhibitions, we provide various accommodations to assist people with special needs.

 We produce numerous public programs each year in conjunction with exhibitions that are free and open to the general public.
-For the full list of programming and events, visit our Eventbrite page and sign up for our mailing list to be the first to know about upcoming events.
+For the full list of programming and events, visit the university calendar and sign up for our mailing list to be the first to know about upcoming events.

 Our upcoming events